Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 Attention!
 This article is for informational purposes only.
 Be sure to consult your doctor.

-If a child has an acute respiratory infection (ARI), then the question of whether the disease is caused by viruses or bacteria is fundamental.
-The fact is that pediatricians of the so-called "old school", that is, those who graduated from the institute in the 1970-1980s, prefer to prescribe antibiotics for any rise in temperature.
-The motive for such appointments - "whatever happens" - does not hold water.
-On the one side, viruses that cause most acute respiratory infections are completely indifferent to antibiotics , with another - For some viral infections, antibiotics may lead to severe complications , next to which the traditional complications of antibiotic therapy - intestinal dysbacteriosis and drug allergies - will seem like a task for the first grade of high school.
+If a child has an acute respiratory infection (ARI), then the question of whether the disease is caused by viruses or bacteria is a fundamental one.
+The fact is that pediatricians of the so-called “old school”, that is, those who graduated from the institute in the 1970-1980s, prefer to prescribe antibiotics for any rise in temperature.
+The motive for such appointments - “if nothing happens” - does not stand up to criticism.
+On the one side, viruses that cause most acute respiratory infections are completely indifferent to antibiotics , with another - For some viral infections, prescribing antibiotics may lead to

-There is only one way out of this situation, a very effective, albeit rather laborious one - to evaluate and child's condition and prescription from the attending physician.
-Yes, of course, even local pediatrician, who is customary only to scold, and he is armed with a university diploma, not to mention the head of the department of pediatrics in the same district clinic, and even more so about the candidate of sciences, to whom you take your child every six months to prescribe or cancel preventive vaccinations.
-However, none of these doctors, unlike you, has physical ability watch your child daily and hourly.
+severe complications , next to which traditional complications from antibiotic therapy - intestinal dysbiosis and drug allergies - will seem like a problem for the first grade of high school.
+There is only one way out of this situation, very effective, although quite labor-intensive - to evaluate and child's condition, and the prescription of the attending physician.
+Yes, of course, even local pediatrician, whom it is customary to only scold, and he is armed with a university diploma, not to mention the head of the pediatrics department in the same district clinic, and even more so a candidate of sciences, to whom you take your child every six months to prescribe or cancel preventive vaccinations.
+However, none of these doctors, unlike you, have

-In order to distinguish ARI caused by viruses from the same ARI, but caused by bacteria, you and I need only minimal knowledge of how these diseases proceed.
-Data on the frequency with which the child has been sick lately per year, who and what is sick in the children's team, and, perhaps, how your child behaved in the last five to seven days before getting sick, will also be very useful.
+In order to distinguish an acute respiratory infection caused by viruses from the same acute respiratory infection, but caused by bacteria, you and I will only need minimal knowledge of how these diseases proceed.
+It will also be very useful to know how often per year the child has been sick recently, who is sick and what in the children’s group, and, perhaps, how your child behaved in the last five to seven days before getting sick.
 This is all.

 Respiratory viral infections (ARVI)

 There are not so many respiratory viral infections in nature - these are the well-known influenza, parainfluenza, adenovirus infection, respiratory syncytial infection and rhinovirus.
-Of course, in thick medical manuals it is recommended to do very expensive and lengthy tests to distinguish one infection from another, but each of them has its own "calling card" by which it can be recognized already at the patient's bedside.
-However, you and I do not need such deep knowledge - it is much more important to learn to distinguish the listed diseases from bacterial infections of the upper respiratory tract.
-All this is necessary so that your local doctor does not prescribe antibiotics for no reason or, God forbid, does not forget to prescribe them - if antibiotics are really needed.
+Of course, thick medical manuals recommend doing very expensive and time-consuming tests to distinguish one infection from another, but each of them has its own “calling card”, by which it can be recognized at the patient’s bedside.
+However, you and I don’t need such deep knowledge - it is much more important to learn to distinguish the listed diseases from bacterial infections of the upper respiratory tract.

-All respiratory viral infections (hereinafter - ARVI) have a very short incubation period - from 1 to 5 days.
-It is believed that this is the time during which the virus, having entered the body, is able to multiply to the amount that is already manifested by cough, runny nose and fever.
-Therefore, if the child still gets sick, you need to remember when he last visited before, for example, children's team and how many children there looked sick.
-If less than five days have passed from such a moment to the onset of the disease, this is an argument in favor of viral nature diseases.
-However, just one argument will not be enough for us.
+Incubation period All respiratory viral infections (hereinafter referred to as ARVI) have a very short incubation period - from 1 to 5 days.
+It is believed that this is the time during which the virus, having penetrated the body, is able to multiply to the amount that will definitely manifest itself as a cough, runny nose and fever.
+Therefore, if the child does get sick, you need to remember when he last visited, for example, children's group and how many children there looked sick.
+If less than five days have passed from this moment to the onset of the disease, this is an argument in favor of viral nature

 Prodrome